gemerden/pycicle/README.md

 Arguments can be configured with a number of options.
 Only `type` is required:

 - `type`: The type of the argument as used by the target.
 This can be `int, str, bool, float, datetime, date, time, timedelta`, but there are a few more (described below) and it is possible to create your own types,
-- `many` (default=False): whether one, a specific number or any number of values are expected, so:
+- `many` (default=False): whether one or more values are expected, so:
   - `many=False` means there is a single value expected,
   - `many=True` means that any number of values is expected.
 They will be turned into a list,
-  - Note: the `type` option above applies to the individual elements of the list,
+  - Note: if `many=True` the `type` option above applies to the individual elements of the list,
 - `default` (default=MISSING): a default value for the argument.
 It must be of type `type` or `None`.
-This value will be used if no other value is given on the command line, MISSING means the argument is required,
+This value will be used if no other value is given on the command line, MISSING means the argument is required on the command line,
-- `valid` (default = None): an optional validator function for the argument value, allowing extra validation over the the typecheck based on `type`.  `None` (the default) , means no extra validation will take place ,
+- `valid` (default = None): an optional validator function (returning True or False) for the argument value, allowing extra validation over the the typecheck based on `type`.  `None` (the default) , means no extra validation will take place,
-- `help`: (default=""): a help string that will be shown when the user types `> python somefile.py -h` (or `--help`) and is show in the GUI via the `? ` buttons.
+- `help`: (default=""): a help string that will be shown when the user types `> python somefile.py --help`) and is show in the GUI via the `? ` buttons.

 Most inconsistencies between arguments will raise an exception, but some are impossible to track, like a `valid` function conflicting with the type.
 This will raise an exception when running the script itself though.